S F 3 6 5

 SCA

-Software Composition Analysis with malicious package detection, CVE/NVD lookup, license compliance (GPL, AGPL), exploitable path analysis, SBOM generation (SPDX/CycloneDX).
+Software Composition Analysis backed by a DB-driven malicious-package registry (OpenSSF Malicious Packages + SF-curated seed, synced daily from OSV.dev).
+CVE/NVD lookup, license compliance (GPL, AGPL), exploitable path analysis, SBOM generation (SPDX/CycloneDX).

 NuGet npm pip Maven